Fox behaviour and ecology

-Foxes generally have only one mate, although social groups of one male to several females are known to exist.
-Foxes are reproductively receptive once per year (seasonally mono-estrous) and are stimulated to breed by changing day-length and resource availability.
-Gestation is 51 to 53 days with most cubs (also sometimes called ‘kits’) being born between August and September.
-Mean litter size is four with up to 10 being possible.
+Foxes generally have only one mate, although social groups of one male to several females are known.
+Foxes are reproductively receptive once per year and are stimulated to breed by changing day-length and resource availability.
+Gestation is 51 to 53 days and most Australian cubs (also sometimes called ‘kits’) are born between August and September.
+Average litter size is four with up to 10 being possible.
 Cubs are weaned by about one month and are sexually mature by 10 months.
 They usually have well defined home ranges with spatially stable borders.
 Ranges vary in size depending on habitat and have been recorded at around 30 ha in urban areas and up to 1,600 ha in arctic environments.
 Dispersal is a common behaviour in sub-adult males from late summer through to breeding time in winter.

 In Victoria, foxes generally pair up in early winter and mate in mid to late winter.
-They usually hide in shelters during the day and evening.
-Foxes around the Port of Melbourne (Victoria dock area) shelter in thick weeds such as blackberries and remain totally quiet until after midnight.
+They usually hide in shelters during the day.
+Foxes around the Port of Melbourne shelter in thick weeds such as blackberries and generally remain inactive until after midnight.
 Their activity increases gradually after midnight to reach a peak in activity from 1 am to 3 am.
-Data on these urban foxes suggest that first and second year animals do not generally disperse further than one to two km from their natal area.
+Data on these urban foxes suggest that first and second year animals do not generally disperse further than one to two km from their birth location.

 Foxes are opportunistic predators and scavengers, and will eat freshly killed meat, carrion, fruits, berries and even scraps from refuse sites.
 Any animal up to 5.5 kg may be taken as prey.
-In Tasmania this includes bandicoots, potoroos, bettongs, lizards, lambs, goat kids, rabbits, rats, mice, free-range poultry and wild ducks.
-Blackberries and hawthorn berries are readily eaten, as are road kill and birthing membranes of livestock.
+In Tasmania this includes most of our native mammals as well as lizards, lambs, goat kids, rabbits, rats, mice, free-range poultry and wild ducks.

-Foxes, like domestic dogs, ‘cache’ or store surplus food for later consumption.
+Foxes, like domestic dogs, ‘cache’ or bury surplus food for later consumption.
 Caching is usually no more than simply placing the food in a small hole or depression, then lightly covering it with soil, however some foxes will also use stumps or similar structures.
-If food availability decreases, the cached food will be used, however if food levels remain high, the cached food is left and may be taken by other foxes or scavengers.
+If food availability decreases, the cached food will be used; if food levels remain high, the cached food is left and may be taken by other foxes or scavengers.

-Foxes are generally solitary animals and usually hunt alone, except in the breeding season.
-They will maintain a well-defined home range with spatially stable borders.
-Scent marking with urine, scats (droppings) and secretions from anal glands, plus aggressive and non-aggressive confrontations and vocalisations are all used to define the borders.
+Foxes are generally solitary animals, except in the breeding season.
+They will maintain a well-defined home range with stable borders.
+Scent marking with urine, scats (droppings) and secretions from anal glands, plus aggressive and non-aggressive confrontations and vocalisations (calls) are all used to define the borders.
 Ranges vary in size depending on habitat and availability of food, and have been recorded from around 9 ha in urban areas up to 1,600 ha in Arctic environments.

-Apart from predation and human intervention, mortality is thought to be mostly due to seasonal factors such as drought (and its impact upon food availability), mange and distemper.
+Apart from predation and human actions (such as hunting and roadkill of foxes), fox deaths are thought to be mostly due to seasonal factors such as drought (and its impact upon food availability), mange and distemper.

 Contact: Invasive Species EnquiriesInvasive Species Branch